Test before you invest: Proven market validation strategies to guarantee product-market fit

 The reality of developing new products is that it costs money.
 By undertaking a market validation process, the viability of the product’s success can be more accurately determined.
 This makes investment in its development far easier to acquire and to justify in the eyes of stakeholders.

-A startup will likely have a short window of time after founding and before initial funding becomes necessary to continue growing.
+For example, a startup will likely have a short window of time after founding and before initial funding becomes necessary to continue growing.

 Even a solo entrepreneur creating a product on their own will have bills to pay and limited hours in a day.
 So before they invest their time into building the product, market validation can assure them of their product’s viability for success—or it can help them avoid spending months on a product unlikely to succeed.